Ryōhei Uchida (actor)

 Ryōhei Uchida (内田良平, Uchida Ryōhei) was a Japanese actor.
 Uchida appeared in nearly 300 films between 1950 and 1984.
 He specialized in playing villains and yakuza roles.

 He got acquainted with film director Masaki Kobayashi through a friend's introduction.
 He was able to sign his contract with Shochiku film company with the help of Kobayashi.
 In 1953, he made his film debut with Kabe Atsukiheya directed by Masaki Kobayashi.
-His first starring role in the film was League of Gangsters a.k.a.
-Gang Life directed by Kinji Fukasaku.
+His first starring role in a film was playing Kazama in League of Gangsters (1963) directed by Kinji Fukasaku.

 He died of myocardial infarction on 15 June 1984 at the age of 60.